Prerna Kohli

-Dr. Prerna Kohli is a clinical psychologist, social worker and author.
+Prerna Kohli is a clinical psychologist, social worker and author.
 She was awarded the ‘100 Women Achievers of India’ in 2016 by the President of India for her work on mental health.

 Career

 Kohli completed Ph.D. in clinical psychology from Aligarh Muslim University (AMU) and began her practice in 1994 from Gurugram.
 Kohli has advised various Government committees like the Press Information Bureau of India and the National Commission for Protection of Child Rights.

 Kohli is the author of a book on mental health called Psychologist Musings.
 She has helped the prison inmates and the prison officers of Tihar Jail and Aligarh Jail to overcome mental health problems.

-In January 2016, she got felicitated by the then President of India, Pranab Mukherjee, as one of the top 100 Women Achievers of the country.
+In January 2016, she got felicitated by the President of India, Pranab Mukherjee, as one of the top 100 Women Achievers of the country.